Trekkers at EBC

 Meals: Breakfast, Lunch, and Dinner

-Get ready for your final day on the trekking trail of the Khumbu region.
+Get ready for your final day on the Khumbu trekking trail.
 The day will be rewarding as we return down the Dudh Koshi Valley.
 The course is generally quite gentle and fun.
 Before rushing on to Lukla, the path heads steeply to the west.

 As we arrive in a small village, we rest before taking a junction into the trees.
 The village’s path leads to the main trail as we join the sidestream before Toktok.
 From Toktok, we walk for some time before arriving in the large town of Lukla.